gamesbook/pyprototypr/docs/layouts_triangular.rst

 y-values of these rows and columns are then used to set the centres of the elements that can be placed there using the ``Layout()`` command.

-Apart from the ``TriangularLocations()`` command described here, there are also other ways to place elements on a page:
+Apart from the ``TriangularLocations()`` command described here, there are also these other commands which allow you to layout elements in a more repetitive or regular way within a page:

 - `Repeats <layouts_repeats.rst>`_
 - `Sequences <layouts_sequence.rst>`_